adrwer/angular-kanban-fire/README.md

 # AngularKanbanFire

+This project is a Kanban board built using Angular and Firebase.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.2.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.2. and later updated to 12.2.10.

 ## Development server